Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Introduction

 With thus obtained temperature-dependent quark masses, and with the pions and kaons present, we compute the subtracted magnetic susceptibility $\chi_B(T)-\chi_B(0)$, as provided by the lattice simulations~\cite{Bali:2020bcn,Brandt:2024blb}.
-The vacuum contributions, which here are relevant, are incorporated.
-For the quark case, the vacuum part requires a regulator in the spirit of the low-energy effective non-perturbative models~\cite{RuizArriola:2002wr,Broniowski:2021awb}, which eliminates the contribution of the hard modes.
-Additionally, we investigate the relevant role of the anomalous magnetic moments of the constituent quarks.
+The vacuum contributions, which here are relevant~\cite{Endrodi:2013cs,Kamikado:2014bua}, are incorporated.
+For the quarks, the vacuum part requires a regulator in the spirit of the low-energy effective non-perturbative models~\cite{RuizArriola:2002wr,Broniowski:2021awb}, which eliminates the contribution of the hard modes.
+We also investigate the relevant role of the anomalous magnetic moments of the constituent quarks.

-The result of our study is that it is possible to adjust in a natural way the model parameters (the low-energy cut-off, the quark anomalous magnetic moments) such that the quark-meson model, together with the vacuum terms, complies with the data for $\chi_B$ and simultaneously with $\chi_{\cal{BB}}$ and $\chi_{\cal{BS}}$.
+The principal conclusion of our study is that the quark-meson model, with the vacuum terms included, complies with the lattice data for $\chi_B$ and simultaneously with $\chi_{\cal{BB}}$ and $\chi_{\cal{BS}}$ -- the task that has not been accomplished within HRG.

-The article is organized in the following way.
-First, in Sec.~\ref{s:susc_res}, we discuss the lattice results for the conserved charge susceptibilities, $\chi_{\cal{BB}}$ and $\chi_{\cal{BS}}$, and for the magnetic susceptibility, $\chi_B$, and compare them with the state-of-the-art HRG results, pointing out the discrepancy for $\chi_B$.
+The article is organized in the following way: First, in Sec.~\ref{s:susc_res}, we discuss the lattice results for the conserved charge susceptibilities, $\chi_{\cal{BB}}$ and $\chi_{\cal{BS}}$, as well as for the magnetic susceptibility, $\chi_B$, comparing them to the state-of-the-art HRG calculation and pointing out the above-discussed discrepancy in the case of $\chi_B$.
 We list the basic definitions of the thermodynamical framework in Sec.~\ref{s:theory}.
-In Sec.~\ref{s:HRG}, we discuss the basic HRG model and list the formulas for the susceptibilities in the general case with non-zero anomalous magnetic moments.
-In Sec.~\ref{s:quark}, we consider the quark degrees freedom.
-The results, obtained within a quark-meson framework and including the vacuum effects, are favorably compared to the lattice data for temperatures near $T_c$.

-For completeness, within HRG we analyze the contribution to $\chi_B$ from pion--vector-meson loops.
-The found paramagnetic effects are small~(Sec.~\ref{s:loop}), at the level of 10-15\%, and agree qualitatively with the two-loop Chiral Perturbation Theory~\cite{Hofmann:2021bac}.
-We also point out that the possible role of hadron magnetic polarizabilities to $\chi_B$ is tiny~(Sec.~\ref{s:HRG_magpol}).
-More technical issues, in particular, the derivation of the vacuum quark-loop contribution to $\chi_B$, are given in the Appendices.
+In Sec.~\ref{s:HRG}, we discuss the HRG model and list the formulas for the susceptibilities in the general case with non-zero anomalous magnetic moments.
+Small paramagnetic pion--vector-meson loop effects are discussed in~Sec.~\ref{s:loop}.
+In Sec.~\ref{s:quark}, we incorporate the quark degrees of freedom.
+The results obtained within the quark-meson framework, including the necessary vacuum effects, are favorably compared to the lattice data for $\chi_{B}$ at temperatures from $T=135$~MeV (the limit from the available lattice data for $\chi_{\cal{BB}}$ and $\chi_{\cal{BS}}$) up to $T_c$.
+More technical issues, in particular, the derivation of the vacuum quark-loop or the pion--vector-meson loop contributions to $\chi_B$, are given in the Appendices.